microsoft/verona-artifacts/WhenConcurrencyStrikes/README.md

   --pony-path pony-savina/savina-pony \
   --repeats 2
 ```
-[You can increase the number of repeats to get more accurate results, but it will take longer to run.]
+You can increase the number of repeats to get more accurate results, but it will take longer to run.
+This configuration should take 4-6 minutes to run.

+This script will generate a series of `csv` files in the `outputs` directory.

-To run the dining philosophers benchmark for both Verona and std::lock, run the following command:
+To run the dining philosophers benchmark for both Verona and `std::lock`, run the following command:
 ```
 python3 verona-benchmarks/scripts/run_dining.py -o outputs \
   --verona-path verona-rt/build/test \
   --repeats 2 \
   --fast
 ```
 The `--fast` option runs the benchmarks with fewer iterations, to make it faster to run.
-To get more accurate results as used in teh paper, remove this option.
+To get more accurate results as used in the paper, remove this option.

 [TODO 2PC pony benchmark]